Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Upper Coomera (South) - Wongawallan has eight active public transport stops.
-These are served by a mix of buses, with one individual route providing 78 weekly passenger trips in total.
-Transport accessibility is limited, with residents typically located 890 meters from the nearest stop.
+These are served by one route, offering 78 weekly passenger trips in total.
+The area's transport accessibility is limited, with residents typically located 890 meters from the nearest stop.
+Most residents commute outward daily, primarily using cars, which remain the dominant mode of transport at 96%.
+On average, there are 2.1 vehicles per dwelling, higher than the regional average.
+According to the 2021 Census, 16.5% of residents work from home, potentially due to COVID-19 conditions.

 Frequently Asked Questions - Transport